 When should you use prototyping?

 Prototyping is a good choice if you have an idea or plan for your project, but you’re wondering whether it will be feasible.
 It can also provide you and your team with clarity if you’re not entirely sure about the direction or requirements of your project.

 You may also find that you’re ready to get started on a project, but investors or stakeholders are unable to see the value.
 In this case, you can provide decision-makers with an interactive wireframe so you can communicate key ideas.

 Prototyping is also a solid choice if you have a small budget.
-The more time spent in development, the more your project is likely to cost.
+The more time spent in development cycle, the more your project is likely to cost.
 Instead, working with increasingly functional prototypes will mean that developers can spot issues and bugs early on.
-That way, large problems can be solved well before development has begun- when issues are much more time-consuming and expensive to fix.
+That way, large problems can be solved well before development phase has begun- when issues are much more time-consuming and expensive to fix.

-Agile is popular due to its detailed, accurate, consistent, and simple nature.
+Agile software development methodologies are popular due to its detailed, accurate, consistent, and simple nature.
 The software is delivered in small parts, which are considered to be miniature projects themselves.
 Just as the director of a play will work on each scene individually before putting it all together, the agile model is about breaking a large project down into multiple iterations.

-These iterations are called sprints, and they can help minimise risk.
-That’s because the agile development methodology involves a cycle of planning, testing, integration, and risk evaluation.
+These iterative models are called sprints, and they can help minimise risk.
+That’s because the agile development methodology involves a cycle of strict planning, testing, integration, and risk evaluation.
 This reduces the chances that your project will fail.

 When should you use agile development?